Jamides bochus: Description

 Female.
 Similar to the male generally but with the following differences: upperside, forewing: ground colour fuscous opaque black, not velvety black, blue basal area more restricted and not so deep a blue nor at all metallic.
 Hindwing: the black costal and terminal margins very much broader, the blue on the basal area consequently much restricted and of the same shade as the blue on the forewing; terminal margin with a subterminal anteriorly obsolescent series of spots of a shade darker than that of the terminal black area on which they are superposed; these spots posteriorly more or less distinctly encircled with slender lines of bluish white, anteriorly these lines are almost obsolete.
 Cilia of both forewings and hindwings and the filamentous short tail as in the male.
 Underside: similar to that of the cf but the ground colour generally paler and duller; the transverse white lines broader and more dearly defined.
 Antenna, head, thorax and abdomen as in the male.

 Distribution

-Peninsular India, but not in the very dry or desert tracts, Sri Lanka, Assam, Nepal, Myanmar, Tenasserim, the Andamans; extending in the Malayan subregion to Australia.
+Peninsular India, but not in the very dry or desert tracts; Sri Lanka, Assam, Nepal, Myanmar, Tenasserim, the Andamans; extending in the Malayan subregion to Australia and Taiwan.